Tiphereth-A/CP-lib/doc/CONTRIBUTING.md

 - **`svg-inkscape/`** - Processed SVG files converted to PDF format for inclusion in LaTeX documents.

 ### Testing and Data

+- **`test/`** - Test files for verification against online judges (Aizu, Library Checker, Yukicoder) and local tests.
+Organized by online judge or test type.
+Should be written in English.

+- **`tests/`** - Python test suite for the manager system using pytest.
+Should be written in English.

 - **`meta_test/`** - Test matrix template files (`.cppmeta`).
 These templates are used to generate multiple test variants with different parameters (e.g., hash functions, modular arithmetic implementations).
 Should be written in English.